SpagoBILabs/SpagoBI/README.md

 ## License

-You can find the license of SpagoBI [here](http://www.spagobi.org/homepage/opensource/license/).
+You can find details about the license of SpagoBI suite on the [SpagoBI site](http://www.spagobi.org/homepage/opensource/license/).

 [Top](#top)